blueridgeboost/pythonbook/content/Chapter_03/_index.md

 ### Using Libraries

-In CHapter 2, you learned the
+In Chapter 2, you learned a few data types that are part of the Python language.

-There are many *modules* in Python that provide very powerful features that we can use in our own programs.
-Some of these can send email, or fetch web pages.
+With these types and other language constructs, programmers can build their own datatypes and share them with other language users.
+These data types are packaged in libraries and the logical unit that contains the code is called a *modules*.

-The one use at in this chapter allows us to create turtles and use them to draw shapes and patterns.
+In this chapter, you will learn how to use the ```turtle``` module to create turtles and use them to draw shapes and patterns.
+This chapter is also a brief overview of several important coding concepts that will be explored in depth in later chapters.

-The turtles are fun, but the real purpose of the chapter is to teach ourselves a little more Python, and to develop our abilities to *think like computer scientists*.
-Most of the Python covered here will be explored in more depth later.
+[The Python documentation](https://docs.python.org/3/library/turtle.html) contains an exhaustive description of the library.